-There are 19 types of hamsters in the world (this figure varies depending on the classification), but only 5 of them are used as pets:
+There are 19 types of hamsters in the world, although this figure varies depending on the classification used.

 - Syrian hamster

 - Roborovski hamster